A preserved testimony from Thalevir’s Ancient Age

 Reader Advisory

 This story contains scenes of intense violence against men, women, and children.
 Its contents and themes are intended for mature audiences (18+).
-Reader discretion is advised.
+Reader discretion is advised.Discover how a people survived when their homeland decided they no longer belonged.

-1. Before The Seven Kingdoms
+Before the Seven Kingdoms Page Map

 Teaser